John Keppock: Irish political career

-From 1373–4, Keppock and two colleagues (Note: Walter Cotterell and William de Karlell) conducted an inquiry into the English Crown's right to treasure trove, which expanded to cover prerogative rights in general, in County Wexford and County Waterford.
+In 1373–4, together with two colleagues, Walter Cotterell and William de Karlell, he conducted a lengthy inquiry into the English Crown's right to treasure trove in County Wexford and County Waterford, which seems to have been expanded into a general inquiry into the Crown's prerogative rights in those two counties.
 The judges were also granted the power to arrest ships.

-In 1375, he was tasked with addressing complaints from the citizens of Drogheda concerning an attempt to block the import of corn.
+In 1375 Keppock was appointed to hear complaints from the citizens of Drogheda concerning attempts by certain persons to block the import of corn.